alexunder/X-toys/doc-note/fastboot/fastboot-code-review.markdown

 }
 ```

-There are many information nodes ir files under the path that we just talked about, one path represent one device, For example, The files below is under the path of "/sys/bus/usb/devices/1-1":
+There are many information nodes or files under the path that we just talked about, one path represent one device, For example, The files below is under the path of "/sys/bus/usb/devices/1-1":

 ```bash
 drwxr-xr-x  5 root root     0 Feb 29 11:06 1-1.1